 One important consideration in terms of the capacity to adapt is that the increase in domestic public borrowing by advanced countries has and will continue to absorb significant resources.
-This, along more public borrowing (Figure 9) and higher risks among emerging economies, will limit capital flows to these countries.
+This, together with previous significant public borrowing (Figure 9) and consequently higher risks among emerging economies, will limit capital flows to these countries in the future.
 Furthermore, China's revival is resulting in a narrowing of its current account surplus and thus its ability to lend.
 These circumstances point to a problematic recovery in the medium-term and increased poverty.